binodmx/binodmx.github.io/index.md

 ## Professional Experience 💼

+### Tutor at RMIT University (2025 - Present)

+Delivering hands-on lab practicals for undergraduate/postgraduate students for the course COSC2674/2755 Programming Internet of Things in Semester 2, 2025.
+Responsibilities include collaborating with course instructors to ensure the smooth delivery of lab sessions and alignment with course objectives, as well as providing feedback on student lab assessments.

 ### Software Engineer at WSO2 (2021 - 2023)

 Contributed as a full-stack developer within the WSO2 API Manager and Choreo teams, focusing on middleware development in an open-source ecosystem.
 Key responsibilities included feature development, update creation, testing and quality assurance, documentation, and research & development.
 Delivered scalable, high-performance solutions ensuring robust and efficient system designs.